Cosmological Simulation with Population III Stellar Feedback and Metal Enrichment I: Model Description And Convergence Test: Methods

 The Spectral Energy Distribution (SED) of Pop III stars is modeled as a blackbody spectrum.
 The effective temperatures are derived from the stellar evolution calculations of \citet{Klessen23}, which is based on \citet{murphy21}.
 We find that the difference between this blackbody approximation and the detailed photon rates is less than $10\%$.
 For each star particle, we integrate the SED over the adopted IMF.

 For Pop II stars, the SED follows the treatment of young stellar populations in \citet{zhu24}, but we exclude the X-ray component (radiation from SN remnants and high-mass X-ray binaries).
 The SED is modeled using the Binary Population and Spectral Synthesis \citep[BPASS v2.3, ][]{eldridge17} models with solar metallicity at an age of 10 Myr, assumed to be unchanged with stellar age.
+We note that this approximation underestimates the time-integrated ionizing photon budget by a factor of $\sim3$ compared to a full temporal integration of the BPASS v2.3 model.
+Since our approximate 1D RT calculation already introduces significant uncertainties, this factor is likely subdominant within the current framework.
 In \citet{zhu24}, an escape fraction is set to mimic the shielding effect of star forming region and focus on the radiation on galaxy and CGM properties.
-However, in this work, the ionizing radiation is hard to escape the Stromgren region and the approximate radiative transfer within the region is calculated.
-For this reason, we do not include the escape fraction here.
+In this work, we perform an approximate 1D radiative transfer within the ionized region, computing the attenuation from the neutral hydrogen column density $N_{\rm HI}(r)$ along the line of sight.
+The effective escape of ionizing photons is therefore determined self-consistently by the calculation, rather than prescribed as a subgrid parameter.

 To maintain computational feasibility, we adopt a simplified temporal model where the SED of a stellar population is assumed to be constant over its main feedback phase.
 The radiation from Pop III populations is assumed to last for the first $10^{7.3}\, {\rm yr}$, corresponding to the lifetimes of 10 ${\rm M_{\odot}}$ stars.
 The radiation from Pop II populations is assumed to last for the first $10^{7.5}\,{\rm yr}$, corresponding to the lifetime of an $8\,{\rm M_{\odot}}$ star at solar metallicity.
 Although this neglects detailed temporal evolution, it captures the time-averaged radiative feedback, which is the dominant effect for the cosmological scales and long-term evolution studied here.